Non-CDS Medication Data

 Reporting of Non-Controlled (Non-CDS) Medication Data

-The Maryland Health Care Commission (MHCC) and CRISP are beginning collection of non-controlled substances (“non-CDS”) in accordance with Maryland House Bill 1127 Public Health – State Designated Exchange – Health Data.
+The Maryland Health Care Commission (MHCC) and CRISP have begun collection of non-controlled substances (“non-CDS”) in accordance with Maryland House Bill 1127 Public Health – State Designated Exchange – Health Data.
 CRISP, in partnership with Leap Orbit, has built an infrastructure to receive, process, store and deliver non-CDS data.
-Dispensers will be required to begin reporting non-CDS data starting September 1st, 2025.
+Dispensers were required to begin reporting non-CDS data starting September 1st, 2025.

-Through the contract between CRISP and Leap Orbit, dispense data will be securely collected and stored using RxGov.
+Through the contract between CRISP and Leap Orbit, dispense data is securely collected and stored using RxGov.
 This is a web-based program that does not require additional hardware or software.
+Dispense data available for a given patient will be visible to CRISP clinical users under the Medication Management tab of InContext and Clinical Information, within the new Dispensed Medications subtab.

 Through this new infrastructure, CRISP clinical users will be able to review data on all medications a patient has received – not just controlled substances.
-This will help providers stay properly informed about their patient when prescribing, as well as monitor whether a prescription has been filled by the patient.
-CRISP will display noncontrolled medication data as part of the standard clinical data, keeping all the information centralized in one place.
+This will help providers stay properly informed about their patient when prescribing and treating.
+CRISP will display noncontrolled medication data as part of the standard clinical data.
+This ensures medication information is easily accessible next to other medical data, providing a full view of a patient’s treatment.

 Subscribe